KazuakiM/vim-ms-translator/README.md

 ## Usage

 1. You can get subscription_key for Microsoft Translator API.
 1. You set to vimrc or something.
-I think you should don't public this setting
+I think you should not public this setting
    ```vim
    let g:mstranslator#Config = {
    \     'subscription_key': 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'